Beta8397/FreightFrenzy71b/README.md

 * Fixes issue where device scans would fail while the Robot was restarting
 * Fix RenderScript usage
     * Use androidx.renderscript variant: increased compatibility
-    * Use RenderScript in Java mode, not native: simplifies build
+    * Use RenderScript in Java cacheMode, not native: simplifies build
 * Fixes webcam-frame-to-bitmap conversion problem: alpha channel wasn't being initialized, only R, G, & B
 * Fixes possible arithmetic overflow in Deadline
 * Fixes deadlock in Vuforia webcam support which could cause 5-second delays when stopping OpMode